 Enrol onto the Open Banking Directory

 The Open Banking Directory enables third party providers to securely identify themselves to account providers.
+The Open Banking Directory is an optional service.

 - Contacts – you will need to provide a primary business contact and a primary technical contact.
 They can be the same person, but you may find it helpful to nominate two dedicated people to manage your ongoing Open Banking activity.